kelseykeith/coriell_server_lessons/README.md

 #### Mac

-1. Connect through terminal
+1. You'll connect to the server through terminal, so you don't need to install any software.
+I suggest pinning terminal to the dock though.
-2. Should have Cisco VPN installed to reach server from home
+2. You should already have the Cisco AnyConnect VPN installed on your computer, but if you don't, follow the instructions [here](Cisco_AnyConnect_installation_instructions.pdf).
+This will allow you to connect to the server from outside of Coriell.
-3. Download and set up Macfusion
+3. Download and install MacDown <https://macdown.uranusjr.com/>.
+You'll use this for documenting your work.
-4. Download Macdown or another text editor like Sublime text
-5. homebrew
+4. Download and install Macfusion.
+Follow the directions [here](how_to_install_macfusion.md).
+This will let you transfer files to and from your computer and the server.
+This is the hardest thing to install, so if it doesn't work come ask for help!

 #### PC

-1. Download PuTTy
+1. Download and install PuTTy <https://www.chiark.greenend.org.uk/~sgtatham/putty/>.
+This will let you connect to the server.
-2. Download WinSCP
-3. Download a markdown editor
+2. You should already have the Cisco AnyConnect VPN installed on your computer, but if you don't, follow the instructions [here](Cisco_AnyConnect_installation_instructions.pdf).
+This will allow you to connect to the server from outside of Coriell.
+3. Download and install Joplin <https://joplinapp.org/>.
+You'll use this for documenting your work.
+4. Download and install WinSCP <https://winscp.net/eng/index.php>.
+This will let you transfer files to and from your computer and the server.

 -